 Medical Care is the Top Priority

-If you are able to recall and execute every step of car accident response, you will have a much easier time successfully obtaining a satisfactory settlement after the fact.
+If you are able to recall and execute every step of a car accident response, you will have a much easier time successfully obtaining a satisfactory settlement after the fact.
 However, no cash amount can truly compensate for lost time when you or a passenger have sustained a serious, time-sensitive, injury.
 You may, in a panic, forget to attend to some crucial errand, and this may even come back to bite you.
 None of this is as important as the health of yourself or another person involved in the accident.
 Do not obsess over minutiae when someone has been hurt.
 Do not put off calling an ambulance to photograph an injury.
 It isn’t worth saving time or trouble in filing a claim at the expense of present safety, long-term comfort, or recovery potential.
-To help ease the situation of your accident, check out our article, “What to You Do If You Are in a Car Accident.”

 Learn your Rights.
 Get Answers.
 Free.